Steps to getting married

 Getting married: Step 8 Melbourne wedding celebrants

-Apply for a change of name, if required.
+Apply for a change of name, if you choose.

-Please not that you will not be able to change your name on a legal document until your marriage has been officially registered with the Victorian Registry of Births, Deaths & Marriages, and you have received your Government Certificate of Marriage, approximately 10 working days after the wedding.
+Please not that you will not be able to change your name on any legal document until your marriage has been officially registered with the Victorian Registry of Births, Deaths & Marriages, and you have received your Government Certificate of Marriage, approximately 2-4 weeks following the wedding.

 You can obtain a government issued Certificate of Marriage using one of the following methods;